MP4 Tips & Tricks

 Cause #1 – Faulty codecs

 Codecs are little pieces of code sitting in the operating system and activated only when a certain multimedia file or a video game asks for them to be activated.
 If a specific codec isn’t present or isn’t working properly, the associated media file or function won’t be able to activate.
-This can result in anything from video artefacts only in certain resolutions to sound distortions.
+This can result in anything from video artifacts only in certain resolutions to sound distortions.
 Unfortunately, from time to time, software simply fails and there is nothing you can do to prevent it.
 Another problem is that codecs are considered non-essential and are generally up to the user to download and install.

 Missing codecs will almost always be noted by the media player when you try to open the file that asks for them.
 The solution to this problem is fairly straightforward and involves downloading and installing the K-Lite Codec Pack by going to this link and clicking either of the links shown below.